Dutch Caribbean: Constituent countries

 Three Caribbean polities are landen (Dutch for "countries") within the Kingdom of the Netherlands: Aruba, Curaçao, and Sint Maarten.
 The Netherlands is the fourth and largest constituent country in the Kingdom.

 Sint Maarten comprises the southern half of the island of Saint Martin.
 The northern half of the island (the Collectivity of Saint Martin) is an overseas territory of France.
-Aruba and Curaçao are located in the far south of the Caribbean, roughly 30 kilometres and 65 kilometres from the coast of Venezuela, respectively.
+Aruba and Curaçao are located in the far south of the Caribbean, roughly 30 km and 65 km from the coast of Venezuela, respectively.